-The editable weekly meal planner template Word is useful if you want to make any changes or would like to adapt the template to your needs.
+The editable weekly meal planner template Word format is useful if you want to make any changes or would like to adapt the template to your needs.
 The PDF version is also editable, but you can only add text and cannot change the structure.

 Printable Monthly Meal Planner Template